 What if dark matter was more like a field than a particle...and how does that relate to string theory?

 The standard picture of dark matter is one of individual particles: annihilating with each other, bumping into nuclei or electrons in direct detection experiments, or being produced from particle collisions.
 This is a good description if the dark matter mass is larger than a few electron-volts (eV).
 But if the dark matter is much lighter, and is a boson rather than a fermion, quantum mechanics tells us that the dark matter particles lose their individual identities and start behaving collectively, as a field.
 In fact, there is so much dark matter that the quantum nature of this field is not apparent, and it can behave like a classical field.
 Photons do exactly the same thing: the light from your computer screen that allows you to read this text is best described by an electromagnetic field which satisfies Maxwell's equations, rather than by individual photons.
-But just as you would never want to derive Ampere's law for currents by adding up Feynman diagrams, the intuition for experiments to look for coherent-field dark matter requires thinking about charges and currents, rather than individual scattering events.
+As a consequence, the intuition for experiments to look for coherent-field dark matter requires thinking about charges and currents, rather than individual scattering events.

 SQUID Magnetometer Detection of Axion Dark Matter (video).
 KITP conference "Symmetry Tests in Nuclei and Atoms", September 22, 2016.